-If you have been injured because of a criminal assault, you may be able to pursue a claim for damages.
-Our personal injury solicitors have extensive experience dealing with criminal assault claims.
+If you have been injured following a criminal assault, for example violent mugging, sexual assault or unprovoked attack, you may be able to pursue a claim for damages:

 - Through the Criminal Injuries Compensation Authorities (CICA)

 - Through the courts in a civil claim for damages